 A referral letter from your General Practitioner (GP) or Medical Specialist is required.
 You can send this referral to us or it can be sent directly from your referring doctor.
 We will then contact you to make an appointment.

 Details of your appointment and a patient registration form will be sent to you once your appointment has been made.
-This patient registration form can also be completed online (Link Here).
 This needs to be provided to us before the day of your appointment.

 At your first appointment, Mr Gomes will evaluate your condition.
 Your treatment may involve further scans, conservative treatment, referral to another specialist, surgery or a combination of these.